DragonTechRoyale/Tippy/README.md

 # Tippy
-A small android app I making (using a tutorial) to understand some android dev
+A small android app I making to understand some android dev and Kotlin.
+Using this tutorial https://youtu.be/KLuiX1oHBII, but fixing lots of stuff that don't work (prob due to Kotlin updates) and changing some stuff